Year 7 - Frequently Asked Questions

 Part of the cost of the scheme is an accidental, breakdown, and theft warranty.
 This gives parents peace of mind that their child will have access to a chromebook for the full three years.
 It does add to the overall cost of the package.

 Q: I am concerned about the excessive use of screens and loss of key skills like handwriting.

 The use of chromebooks in the classroom is never going to be a replacement for high quality teacher to student learning.
 I think we have all realised that more than ever in the last two years!
 However, having access to the internet and learning apps immediately in the classroom gives more opportunities for enrichment and extension to learning with immediate feedback to students.
 There is no intention to replace exercise books and pens, or indeed paper reading books.
 However, textbooks are likely to be available online and therefore will be easily accessible at home as well as in the classroom.

 First Few Days

-Q: Will they need PE kits on the first two days?
+Q: Will they need PE kits on the first day?

 Q: Will the children be given maps and printed timetables on day 1?

 A: Students are given maps on their induction day.
 However, if your child has not received theirs, please email the school office and we shall arrange to send an electronic copy.

 Students will receive their timetables on the first day and will have the opportunity to discuss them with their form tutors.